japtenks/SPP-Web/README.md

 ## Windows SPP Notes And Troubleshooting

 - If the site loads but shows the wrong realm, missing characters, or empty armory data, check `expansion`, `default_realm_id`, database names, and MySQL port first.
-- If database connection attempts only work after retrying with SSL disabled, keep SSL disabled for MySQL clients on this install.
-This is expected for this older SPP/MySQL environment.
-- Current live DB reference on this install is `192.168.1.47:3306` with `mangos/mangos`.
 - If guest pages work but admin actions do not, verify SOAP is enabled and the configured SOAP port and credentials are correct.
 - If pages render strangely after replacing the site, stop the launcher and clear generated cache/log files before trying again.
 - If you replaced `Server\website` while the launcher or bundled web server was still running, restart the stack and re-check the copied files.